-The scholarship, which was launched in 2012 following a generous donation from Sir Michael Moritz and Ms Harriet Heyman, combines additional financial support with tailored on-course assistance provided by the Moritz-Heyman Scholarship Office, Oxford Hub, and the Careers Service.
+The scholarship, which was launched in 2012 following a generous donation from Sir Michael Moritz and Ms Harriet Heyman, combines additional financial support with tailored on-course assistance provided by the Moritz-Heyman Scholarship Team, Oxford Hub, and the Careers Service.

-As a Moritz-Heyman Scholar, you will have the opportunity to access tailored internship support from the Oxford Careers Service; attend a range of exclusive events, including a reception hosted by the Vice-Chancellor; and will typically be expected to complete 25 hours either of ‘outreach’ work, to encourage school and college leavers to apply to university, or of community volunteering each year.
+As a Moritz-Heyman Scholar, you will have the opportunity to access tailored internship support from the Careers Service; attend a range of exclusive events, including a reception hosted by the Vice-Chancellor; and are be expected to complete 25 hours either of ‘outreach’ work, to encourage school and college leavers to apply to university, or of community volunteering each year.

-Please see the FAQs below for more information on all aspects of the Scholarship programme, or email the Scholarship Office with any other questions.
+Please see the FAQs below for more information on all aspects of the Scholarship programme, or email the Scholarship Team with any other questions.

 Frequently Asked Questions